ElliotSowersby/simple-cloudflare-turnstile/readme.txt

 Yes, you can view a setup guide for the plugin <a href="https://relywp.com/blog/how-to-add-cloudflare-turnstile-to-wordpress/?utm_source=plugin" target="_blank">here</a>.

-= Can I define API keys in wp-config.php? =
+= Can I configure settings in wp-config.php? =

 Yes!
-For enhanced security and environment-specific configuration, you can define your Cloudflare Turnstile API keys in your wp-config.php file using constants:
+For enhanced security and environment-specific configuration, you can define Cloudflare Turnstile settings in your wp-config.php file using constants.

+**API Keys:**

 `define('CFTURNSTILE_SITE_KEY', 'your-site-key-here');`
 `define('CFTURNSTILE_SECRET_KEY', 'your-secret-key-here');`

+**Additional Settings (Optional):**

+You can also configure plugin settings via constants.
+Some examples:

+`define('CFTURNSTILE_LOGIN', true);           // Enable on WordPress login` `define('CFTURNSTILE_COMMENT', false);        // Disable on comments`
+`define('CFTURNSTILE_WOO_CHECKOUT', true);    // Enable on WooCommerce checkout` `define('CFTURNSTILE_THEME', 'dark');         // Set theme (light/dark/auto)`
+`define('CFTURNSTILE_LANGUAGE', 'de-de');     // Set language`
+`define('CFTURNSTILE_DISABLE_BUTTON', true);  // Disable submit until validated`

+**Priority Order:**

+1. wp-config.php constants (highest priority)
+2. Database settings (admin UI)
+3. Plugin defaults

-When keys are defined in wp-config.php, they will take priority over any keys stored in the database, and the admin settings fields will be hidden with a notice indicating the keys are configured via wp-config.php.
+Constants will take priority over database settings.
+Admin settings fields for constant-controlled settings will be hidden with a notice.

-If either constant is empty or not defined, the plugin will fall back to using the keys from the database settings.
+**Multisite:**

+On multisite networks, constants defined in wp-config.php apply to ALL sites in the network, providing centralized configuration.

 = Will there be more integrations be added in the future? =